Longest range electric cars 2020

 1. Tesla Model S Long Range – 375 miles

 The gap to the competition has been narrowing lately, but the Tesla Model S remains the longest-range electric car on sale today.
-And updates announced in April 2019 have boosted the Model S’s range again, with the Long Range model predicted to return around 375 miles from Tesla’s 100kWh battery.
+And updates announced in April 2019 boosted the Model S’s range again, with the Long Range predicted to return around 375 miles from Tesla’s 100kWh battery.
 Using a Tesla Supercharger, the Model S should achieve a 0-80% top-up in around 40 minutes.
-Read our full review.